 I cannot emphasize enough how freaking influential this is….and yet, I see continually see people miss out on it’s awesomeness because they assume things, take shortcuts, or take the power of this technique for granted.

 PLEASE!
 For your own sake, USE.
 THIS.
 Anytime you are trying to 1) convince someone of something, 2) ask for a favor, or 3) are describing the features and benefits of your offering, always follow it up with the word BECAUSE.
 When you give a reason for your opinion, for your favor, or for your product features, it instantly becomes more convincing.

-INFLUENTIAL: We have 24 hour customer service so that you if you ever run into any problems we are right their to fix it, day or night.
+INFLUENTIAL: We have 24-hour customer service so that you if you ever run into any problems we are right there to fix it, day or night.

 NOT Influential: I think you’ll love the Deluxe plan.